 Most New Yorkers don’t know what to make of Stuytown, having originated as a gas house district converted for WWII vets, the complex doesn’t have the most inviting construction.
-But one stroll through its green parks the mystery falls away and true appreciation can be found in this underrated locality.
+But one stroll through its green parks the mystery falls, and true appreciation can be found in this underrated locality.

-Living in Stuytown consists of regular walks and bike rides through well paved trails a-mid parks and trees with a fountain in the center of the complex.
-Amongst the 30,000 residents there is a relaxing small-town feel.
+Stuytown consists of regular walks and bike rides through well-paved trails a-mid parks and trees with a fountain in the center of the complex.
+Amongst the 30,000 residents, there is a relaxing small-town feel.
 Stuytown is close to Manhattan’s east side entertainment, restaurants, bars, music, and theaters.
 If you don’t want to leave the neighborhood for some grub checkout the Five Stuy Cafe only steps away from your apartment.
 When you want to venture out the L train connects to several Manhattan and Brooklyn lines.

 Strengthening its sense of community, Stuytown has its own farmers market from May to late November.
 Every Sunday morning you’ll see local vendors setting up shop.
 From farm-to-table goodies, organic produce, to taco trucks, the Stuyvesant Town Greenmarket is enjoyed by New Yorkers from all boroughs.

 Related: How Much Rent Should I Expect to Pay in NYC?